- Heart Conditions

 - Diagnostic Services

-Inherited Cardiac Conditions (ICC) are a group of genetic disorders that affect the heart and major vessels, in particular the heart muscle (Cardiomyopathies), the heart rhythm (Inherited Arrhythmia Syndromes) and the aorta (Aortopathy).
-The Inherited Arrhythmia Syndromes, such as the Long QT syndrome, typically affect the electrical channels of the heart cells, causing electrical disturbances whilst Aortopathy and the associated connective tissue diseases are the conditions that affect the large arteries within the body.
-Additional, inherited conditions include Pulmonary Hypertension and lipid disorders such as Familial Hypercholesterolaemia (Lipidopathy).
+Inherited arrhythmia syndromes, such as Long QT syndrome, typically affect the electrical channels of the heart cells, causing electrical disturbances.
+Meanwhile, aortopathy and the associated connective tissue diseases are the conditions that affect the large arteries within the body.

-The frequency of all ICC combined is approximately 1:100 worldwide.
-Tragically, these diseases in many cases lead to sudden death at a young age, which is their major complication, as they are often missed or not managed appropriately, especially when the individual was otherwise healthy and/ or asymptomatic and the family history was not mapped and managed.
+This is their major complication, as they are often missed or not managed appropriately, especially when the individual was otherwise healthy and/or asymptomatic and the family history was not mapped and managed.

-Diagnosis of these conditions can be difficult for a variety of reasons, including the variability of the disease expression, their complex nature and the subtlety of some of their features.
+Diagnosis of inherited cardiac conditions can be difficult for a variety of reasons, including the variability of the disease expression, their complex nature and the subtlety of some of their features.

 RB&HH Specialist Care can provide all diagnostic tests in a one-day assessment in order to ensure the best possible service for patients.

 The management of patients with inherited cardiac conditions (ICC) depends on their clinical expression and risk profile.
 It ranges from monitoring, to medical and interventional treatment.

 Certain details of the patient’s history and the results of the investigation can be helpful for the specialist cardiologist to choose the appropriate patient management pathway.